Rouble slides to over three-month low vs dollar, Russian stocks slump | Headlines

 Rouble slides to over three-month low vs dollar, Russian stocks slump

-Explosions rocked Kyiv on Monday, two days after a powerful blast on the weekend damaged the bridge linking Russia and the Crimean peninsula that Moscow annexed in 2014.
-By 0801 GMT, the rouble was 2.4% weaker against the dollar at 62.44, earlier hitting 63 for the first time since July 7.
+Explosions rocked Kyiv on Monday, two days after a powerful blast damaged the bridge linking Russia and the Crimean peninsula that Moscow annexed in 2014.
+By 1306 GMT, the rouble was 3.1% weaker against the dollar at 62.88, earlier passing 63 for the first time since July 7.

-It had lost 1.7% to trade at 60.91 versus the euro and had shed 2.1% against the yuan to 8.68 , clipping a near three-week low. "(The rouble's) weakening may have been facilitated by the conversion of bond payments into foreign currency and geopolitical news," said Dmitry Polevoy, head of investment at Locko Invest.
+It had lost 2.8% to trade at 61.55 versus the euro , and had shed 1.5% against the yuan to 8.63 , earlier clipping a near three-week low against both currencies. "(The rouble's) weakening may have been facilitated by the conversion of bond payments into foreign currency and geopolitical news," said Dmitry Polevoy, head of investment at Locko Invest.

+The rouble has also weakened steadily as concerns proved unfounded that new sanctions against Russia would seek to paralyse dollar and euro trading on the Moscow Exchange.
+"There is no information about any fundamental changes in the balance of payments, which could lead to strong and steady rouble weakening," said Alfa Capital analyst Vladimir Bragin.
+"Perhaps, some market participants are restoring positions in foreign currency that were closed at the end of September."

+GAZPROM SLUMP Russian stock markets opened at their lowest in months, dragged lower by a more than 20% slump in Gazprom shares, before they pared some intraday losses.

-After the auction, Gazprom shares were trading around 18.1% lower on the day.
-Brent crude oil, a global benchmark for Russia's main export, was down 0.7% at $97.2 a barrel, having earlier touched a more than one-month high.
+Brent crude oil, a global benchmark for Russia's main export, was down 0.7% at $97.3 a barrel, having earlier touched a more than one-month high.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)